squito/squito.github.com/_posts/2013-12-27-scala-reflection.md

 <script src="https://gist.github.com/squito/7094987.js?file=goalClass.scala"></script>

-However, I was only able to add the methods for one fixed trait -- not very useful.
+Earlier, I was only able to add the methods for one fixed trait -- not very useful.
 If I was going to be able to fill in the definitions for any trait, I'd need to use Scala Reflection to figure out which methods I needed to add.
+In this post, we'll learn reflection and then generalize our macro to work on any trait.

 Once again, I'd like to warn to the reader that is not so much a tutorial, as a journal of my path to discovery, with some mistakes and detours along the way.

 ## Reflection Basics

-My first step was to learn the basics of [Scala Reflection](http://docs.scala-lang.org/overviews/reflection/overview.html).
+I started out by learning the basics of [Scala Reflection](http://docs.scala-lang.org/overviews/reflection/overview.html).
 Its pretty easy to play around with reflection in the repl.
 Start with our same set of imports from last time:

 <script src="https://gist.github.com/squito/7094987.js?file=replImports.scala"></script>